Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 Always communicate with your local coordinator if you are interested in submitting registration for an event.

-Games/Invitational Sport Registration Forms
+State-Level Event/Invitational Sport Registration Forms

 Athletes and partners also have the opportunity and are encouraged to participate in various local invitationals.
 Check the cycling sport calendar for upcoming invitationals being hosted by local programs.